Skip over main navigation

 Be part of creating a diverse, rewarding and innovative volunteering future in Birmingham.

-There are lots of ways to get involved with Birmingham’s Vision for Volunteering, from sharing stories of volunteering or best practice to coming along to a Find Out More Session or a workshop.
+There are lots of ways to get involved with Birmingham’s Vision for Volunteering, from sharing stories of volunteering or best practice to using resources to implement the vision in your work.

 We want you to help us achieve Birmingham’s Vision for Volunteering and be part of building a city in which volunteering is recognised, celebrated, fits with people’s identities, backgrounds and life experiences and where learning is shared.